Our impact

 Hausla – wellbeing skills for teachers

 Co-created with Kshamtalaya and government-school teachers, Hausla is a wellbeing program for educators in Rajasthan and Bihar.
-The program currently reaches over 124,000 participants, significantly improving their wellbeing, mindfulness, and resilience, and making classrooms more engaging, compassionate, and nurturing.
+So far, the program has reached over 130,000 participants, significantly improving their wellbeing, mindfulness, and resilience, and making classrooms more engaging, compassionate, and nurturing.